In-For-Disaster-Analytics/Cookbook-Conda-Template/README.md

 4. Click "Create Application"
 5. A new application will be created, and you will be redirected to the application's page

-### 7. Run Your Cookbook
+### Run your Cookbook

+1. Go to the application's page on the Cookbook UI, if you are not already there
-1. Click on the "Run" button on the right side of the page.
+2. Click on the "Run" button on the right side of the page.
 This will open the Portal UI
-2. Click on the "Select" button to choose the input file
+3. Click on the "Select" button to choose the input file
    ![alt text](images/image-2.png)
-3. Click "Run"
+4. Click "Run"

-### 8. Check the Output
+### Check the output

 1. After the job finishes, you can check the output by clicking on the "Output location" link on the job's page
    ![Show a job finished ](images/job-finished.png)